 Do’s for bus travel between Arequipa Peru and San Pedro de Atacama Chile

-- Make sure you have your passport and the little piece of paper you received at customs with you.
+Make sure you have your passport and the little piece of paper you received at customs with you when you’re at the Tacna border crossing.
 Yes, you need that little paper.
 Don’t have it?
 Start freaking out now, because once at the border it really is a bigger issue.

 - Arrive an hour before the bus leaves at the bus station.
 This gives you plenty of time to book your seat on the bus, go to the toilet etc.